exnryptedDino/Website/guides/admin-guide.md

 1. TOC
 {:toc}

-BloxWorld's administrative system is one of the features that help run the Park, custom developed by SimonNotSus.
+BloxyBay's administrative system is one of the features that help run the Park, custom developed by SimonNotSus.
 BloxWorld's administrative system takes the form of a Discord bot (Coming Soon), Roblox module, and administrative web panel (Coming soon).

 ### Commands
 {: .text-red-300 }